- UCLA School of Law (J.D., 1996), Order of the Coif; Recipient of the Melville B. Nimmer Copyright Award

 In addition to his practice, Mr. Iancu is an Adjunct Professor at the UCLA School of Law where he co-teaches an advanced patent law class.

 In 2016, the Los Angeles Business Journal named Mr. Iancu Lawyer of the Year for firms with 75-125 attorneys.
+In 2017, he was selected as one of BTI’s Client Service All-Stars, a list of attorneys singled out for exemplary client service by corporate counsel at large organizations.
 In 2013, California Lawyer magazine named Mr. Iancu an Attorney of the Year in the area of intellectual property.
 The CLAY award, as it is commonly known, is given annually to California attorneys whose achievements had a significant impact on the law.
 Mr. Iancu was recognized for the large settlements he secured in 2012 for TiVo.
 Overall, judgments and settlements for TiVo resulting from patent cases against EchoStar, AT&T, Verizon, Microsoft, Motorola and Cisco resulted in total payments to TiVo of over $1.6 billion.

 Mr. Iancu has also been recognized as a leading individual in the area of intellectual property and patent law by Chambers USA every year since 2007.
 Chambers has described him as "enormously sharp and strategic," "a brilliant lawyer," and "really hard-working."
 International Asset Management magazine has described Mr. Iancu as an "excellent practitioner" and listed him among California's top patent litigators in its IAM Patent 1000 every year since 2011.
 In the 2015 edition, he was described as "whip-smart and articulate," "so accomplished at presenting to judge and jury," and "takes a common-sense approach to dispute resolution and is an extremely pleasant person too."
 The Legal 500 US has recognized Mr. Iancu in the area of patent litigation every year since 2010.
 The Los Angeles and San Francisco Daily Journals named him among the top 100 attorneys in California in 2011-2014, as well as one of California's leading IP litigators in 2008 and 2010-2016, and one of the top 20 California attorneys under 40 in 2006.
 Managing Intellectual Property recognized Mr. Iancu as an "IP Star" in 2013-2016.
 He has also been selected for inclusion in The Best Lawyers in America every year since 2007 in the areas of commercial litigation and intellectual property law.
 Mr. Iancu has been named a Southern California "Super Lawyer" in 2008-2016 and was listed among the "Top 100 Southern California Super Lawyers" in 2014.
 He was also featured in the February 2009 issue of Super Lawyers magazine.
 Mr. Iancu has received an "AV" rating from Martindale-Hubbell, which is the highest rating awarded by that firm.